 Markham's urban growth centres: Markham Centre and the Langstaff Gateway will be the focus for a significant amount of intensification characterized by vibrant and compact development emphasizing a diversity of choices for living, working and enjoying culture.
 Cornell and other new communities will be characterized by compact, walkable residential neighbourhoods with mixed-use and employment areas along main streets and rapid transit corridors, interconnected with a parks and open space system.
-The historic villages of Thornhill, Markham Village, Unionville and Buttonville are designated as heritage conservation districts and, along with Markham's other cultural heritage resources and archaeological resources, will continue to be protected and conserved to strengthen the connections of Markham's residents, businesses and workers to their community.
+The historic villages of Thornhill, Markham Village, Unionville and Buttonville will be designated as heritage conservation districts and, along with Markham's other cultural heritage resources and archaeological A clear benefit of directing mixeduse, higher-density growth to prioritized intensification areas and redevelopment areas served by rapid transit is the protection of established residential neighbourhoods, unique heritage districts and diverse employment areas. resources, will continue to be protected and conserved to strengthen the connections of Markham's residents, businesses and workers to their community.